benny-dreamly/mow/worlds/lego_star_wars_tcs/docs/setup_en.md

 and connect it to the MultiworldGG server.
 Lego Star Wars: The Complete Saga must be running before a connection can be made.

-The first time a save file connects to an MultiworldGG server, the slot name needs to be entered.
+The first time a save file connects to a MultiworldGG server, the slot name needs to be entered.
 After that, the slot name will be set into the save data and read automatically from the save file by the client when connecting.

 An in-game message will be displayed when the client is fully connected and running.